YOUR INTERESTS FIRST

-The Perazzo Law Firm's Miami and North Miami Beach Personal Injury staff of attorneys serves clients seeking compensation for personal injury, property damage, loss, or wrongful death as a result of an accident involving commercial vehicles on Miami roadways, avenues, and streets.What you Need to Know About Accidents involving Commercial Vehicles
+The Perazzo Law Firm's Miami and North Miami Beach Personal Injury Staff of Attorneys serves clients seeking compensation for personal injury, property damage, losses, or wrongful death as a result of an accident involving commercial vehicles on Miami roadways, avenues, and streets.What you Need to Know About Accidents involving Commercial Vehicles

 Individuals involved in accidents with commercial trucks need to know that commercial vehicles, especially those that carry heavy loads, have insurance policies that protect injured parties.
 According to public stats on trucking accidents and figures, the Federal Carrier Safety Administration reports that approx 420,000 trucks crashed in 2015, causing some 83,000 reported injuries and hundreds of fatalities; not to mention millions in property damage and loss.

 If you, a friend, or family member has been hurt in an accident involving a commercial truck in Miami, Perazzo Law strongly recommends you contact us ONLINE for a FREE consultation.

 When is the Driver of a Commercial Vehicle Responsible for an Accident in Miami?